h93xV2/podcast-it/README.md

 3. Create a `.dev.vars` file and add an `OPENAI_API_KEY` entry with an [OpenAI API key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key).
 4. Create a R2 bucket with `npx wrangler r2 bucket create podcasts`.
 5. Create a D1 database with `npx wrangler@latest d1 create podcasts`.
+6. Create a queue with `npx wrangler queues create episodes`.
-6. Run `wrangler login` to login to your Cloudflare account in wrangler.
+7. Run `wrangler login` to login to your Cloudflare account in wrangler.
-7. Run `wrangler deploy` to publish the API to Cloudflare Workers.
+8. Run `wrangler deploy` to publish the API to Cloudflare Workers.

 ## Project structure